AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 Note that if only a part of primitive e.g. a triangle is outside the clipping volume OpenGL will reconstruct the triangle as one or more triangles to fit inside the clipping range.

-This viewing box a projection matrix creates
+This "viewing box" a projection matrix creates is called a **frustum** and each coordinate that ends up inside this frustum will end up on the user's screen.
+The total process to convert coordinates within a specified range to NDC